 Duchenne Muscular Dystrophy: Utilizing Personalized Treatments and Addressing Health

-Duchenne muscular dystrophy (DMD) is a genetic, X-linked, progressive, muscle-wasting disorder.
+Duchenne muscular dystrophy (DMD) has received recent national media attention.
+A rare genetic disorder of progressive muscular weakness, DMD typically affects males.
+Muscle weakness is usually noticeable in early childhood and most children with DMD use a wheelchair by their early teens.
+Individuals with DMD do not have typical life expectancy.
+Despite medical advances, survival beyond the third decade is uncommon.
 Utilizing personalized treatments and emerging therapy approaches have shown real promise in its treatment, but inequities in health care are contributing to inferior outcomes for some individuals with DMD.
 This activity will discuss emerging therapies for DMD and the importance of incorporating a personalized interprofessional care plan, along with the role of health disparities and how these impacts access to care and outcomes for these individuals.

 This activity is provided by OptumHealth Education and UnitedHealthcare.